 - Making plugins compatible with Bitbucket Data Center

 You can also use the app validator to ensure your Confluence apps will work on Confluence Data Center.

 Check your app usage

-Before beginning the process, it's a good idea to check if you are using apps whose functionality overlaps with other installed apps.
+Before beginning the process, it's a good idea to check if you're using apps that have functionality overlaps with other installed apps.
 You should also check for any unused or infrequently used apps.
 While apps provide a lot of extended functionality, tests show that the number of apps can impact application performance, so removing unused or seldom used apps can help increase your application's performance.

 Since apps can modify different aspects of the application's functionality, there is no quick way to check for apps usage.
 To do this, many of our customers rely on manual audits, checking the application logs, and monitoring tools.